abdullahindo888-hub/Flutter-Password-Protected-ZIP-Android-Only-/README.md

-/*
 ================================================================================
-🔥 Flutter Password-Protected ZIP Plugin (Android Only)
+🔥 Flutter Password-Protected ZIP Plugin (Android Only) - ZatirZIP/ EnoughZIP
 ================================================================================
 This snippet shows how to create a password-protected ZIP file in Flutter (Android only) using Zip4j AES encryption.
 It includes: